-We’ve been covering previews of Microsoft’s major Creators Update for Windows 10 and there are numerous tweaks and improvements that we’re truly excited about.
-And now, it’s finally here!
-Microsoft started rolling out the Windows 10 Creators yesterday via Windows Update and it should automatically be installed once it’s made available to your computer.
+We’ve been covering previews of Microsoft’s major Creators Update for Windows 10, and now the numerous tweaks and improvements we’ve been truly excited about are finally here!
+Microsoft started rolling out its new version yesterday via Windows Update, and it should install automatically once it’s made available to your computer.

-Although it’s not as massive as the Windows 10 Anniversary Update that dropped last year, this free upgrade brings with it welcome features that will enhance the Windows 10 experience.
-Here are a few of our favorites:
+Although it’s not as massive as last year’s Windows 10 Anniversary Update, this free upgrade brings features that will enhance the Windows 10 experience.
+Here are a few of our favorites.

-Cortana can now display a list of app-specific commands, auto-suggesting commands based on what you’re typing and recurring reminders can now be scheduled on a monthly basis.
+Cortana can now display a list of app-specific commands, auto-suggesting those based on what you’re typing, and recurring reminders that can be scheduled on a monthly basis.

 The Cortana shortcut has also been simplified to the Win+C keys.

-Following Android and iOS’s footsteps, Microsoft is testing its own Windows picture-in-picture support called “Compact Overlay.”
-This feature will allow you to do a task in a small window, watching a video for example, that overlays on top of all other applications on the screen.
+Microsoft is testing its own Windows picture-in-picture support called “Compact Overlay.”
+This feature will allow you to do a task in a small window, like watching a video, for example, that overlays on top of all other applications on the screen.
 This will be handy with Skype calls and other video chat services for sure.
-Universal Windows app developers will have to enable support for Compact Overlay for their apps, though.
+Universal Windows app developers will have to enable support for Compact Overlay, though.

 Another useful feature is Dynamic Lock.
-This lets you pair a Bluetooth smartphone and it will automatically lock your Windows 10 PC when the smartphone is out of range.
-This will be a useful security feature for users who have the habit of not locking their desktops when stepping away from their desks.
+This lets you pair a Bluetooth smartphone, and it will automatically lock your Windows 10 PC when the smartphone is out of range.
+This will be a useful security feature for users who have the habit of not locking their desktop computers when stepping away from their desks.

 Improvements to Windows’ biometric sign-in system are also included.
-With the Creators Update, facial recognition tweaks make Windows Hello logins faster than ever.
+With the Creators Update, facial recognition tweaks make Windows Hello logins faster.

 For Windows 10 Pro, Enterprise or Education versions, there’s now an option to pause updates for up to 35 days.
 For users who are wary of bugs that may break their components and peripherals, there’s also an option to not include driver updates.